WebsiteBaker-modules/anynews/README.md

 # cwsoft-anynews module for CMS WebsiteBaker 2.8.x
 The code snippet `cwsoft-anynews` (short form Anynews) is designed to fetch news entries from the [WebsiteBaker CMS](http://www.websitebaker2.org) news module.
-Just call the cwsoft-anynews function `displayNewsItems();` respective where you want the news output to appear on your frontend.
-Optional function parameters, HTML templates, content placeholders and CSS definitions allows you to style the news output the way you want.
+Invoke the cwsoft-anynews function where you want the news output to appear on your frontend.
+Optional configuration parameters, HTML templates, content placeholders and CSS definitions allows you to style the news output the way you want.
 The cwsoft-anynews snippet ships with four templates - including two jQuery sliding effects - ready to use out of the box.

 Power users define their own placeholders containing information extracted from the short and/or long news module description.
 Mastering cwsoft-anynews is possible - but requires you to study the information provided in the section [Customize](https://github.com/cwsoft/wb-cwsoft-anynews#customize).